 - Practicing musicians should be able to act persuasively – in playing, but also in speaking or writing – as representatives of their discipline.

 - Practicing musicians can have an enriching influence on the academic discourse.

 Head of Research

 Michiel Schuijer studied music theory at the Royal Conservatoire in The Hague and musicology at Utrecht University, where he obtained his PhD (cum laude) in 2005.
 He co-founded the Dutch (now Dutch/Flemish) Society for Music Theory, and was editor-in-chief of the Dutch Journal of Music Theory.

-Michiel Schuijer is also study leader of Composition, Conducting and Music Theory at the Conservatorium van Amsterdam.
+Michiel Schuijer is also study leader of Composition and Music Theory at the Conservatorium van Amsterdam.